Hookworm In Dogs & Cats: Symptoms & Treatment

 What is hookworm?

-There are two species of hookworm which affect dogs and cats in Australia – Ancylostoma and Uncinaria.
-Adult worms are approximately 16mm long and very thin.
-They live attached to the intestine of dogs, cats, and people.
+There are two species of hookworm that affect dogs and cats in Australia: Ancylostoma and Uncinaria.
+Adult worms are approximately 16 mm long and very thin.
+They live attached to the intestines of dogs, cats, and people.
 In reasonable numbers, they can cause illness and even death.

 How does my pet catch hookworm?